Summer Art Cadets

 The Summer Art Cadets programme, supporting underprivileged children from the diverse spectrum of Hong Kong society, was initiated in 2008 by Friends of Hong Kong Museum of Art in collaboration with the Hong Kong Museum of Art.
 Every summer, a unique programme is designed to encourage children to explore creative art-making through workshop training, museum visits, and art appreciation activities.
 At the conclusion of the programme, a graduation ceremony is held to recognise their participation and celebrate their achievements in the presence of parents, teachers and organisers.

 Over the years, the programme has benefitted the visually impaired, minority groups, and children under the aegis of Youth Outreach.
-In 2018 we will be working with young cancer patients.
+In 2019 with the help from the Hong Kong Museum of Art, Bridge Foundation, we will be working with 12 autistic children between 8 to 12 years of age.
+The title of this year program is called “Animal Party”.
+It will be for 3 days a week course from 16 July to 24 August.

 The Summer Art Cadets programme is jointly funded by the Zhilan Foundation and the HKMA Friends Trust.